xk86/shit-compression/readme.md

 Initial testing and design was made for increasing losses on reconstruction, for aesthetic purposes, though the method does seem to work pretty well with mild interest values (0.5-<1).
 Tuning and optimizing the compression settings during the transcoding/processing is important, as it's possible to inflate the file on compression.

+"Interest" values are currently manually defined, however, there are plenty of heuristics that could be created for determining them, especially if compute power is not a concern.
 ## Current Implementation
 Things are very much a work-in-progress.
 It's currently platform-specific (hardcoded macos codecs), but it uses ffmpeg on the backend, so with some very minor tweaks, it should be able to work anywhere.
 I had ChatGPT make the first rough draft codebase as a proof-of-concept, but have since manually rewritten most of it.
 (Turns out, hallucinated code only goes so far)
+The current version is not working, but thats okay.
+Also several glaringly incorrect things.
 Expect things to be rough around the edges, as many things aren't working properly at the moment, and a lot remains to be implemented- even this readme isn't fini

 Making the timings work and align is quite difficult.